Savannah Guthrie pleads for mom’s return in new video: ‘We need to know without a doubt that she’s alive’ - Local News 8

 Some of the most recent evidence in the investigation is also among the case’s most disturbing: purported ransom notes sent to media outlets.

+Those outlets say the notes also described specific evidence in Guthrie’s home, where authorities say she was last seen Saturday night.
+Pima County Sheriff Chris Nanos has declined to confirm whether those claims match the crime scene, but told CBS News investigators did share the note with Savannah Guthrie.

-Investigators have not yet confirmed whether the three similar notes are legitimate, but the sheriff of Arizona’s Pima County said Tuesday he was “absolutely not” dismissing them.
+Investigators have not yet confirmed whether the three similar notes are legitimate, but Nanos said Tuesday he was “absolutely not” dismissing them.

-Meanwhile, investigators are examining evidence that could speak to the timeline of the disappearance of Nancy Guthrie, who authorities believe was taken against her will from her Tucson-area home over the weekend.
+Meanwhile, investigators are examining evidence that could speak to the timeline of the disappearance of Nancy Guthrie.
 Her pacemaker last sent a signal to her iPhone around 2 a.m. on Sunday, according to a source briefed on the investigation.
 Her iPhone was left in the house.

 Even as more information about the investigation is coming out, local law enforcement pushed back on claims that detectives have identified a suspect in the case.